Guides · DNS

 NXDOMAIN appears when an authoritative server answers and says the queried name does not exist in the zone.
 Common real-world causes:

-• The record was deleted but a resolver still has the old answer cached as negative.
+- The record was deleted but a resolver still has the old answer cached as negative.
+How long that lasts is governed by DNS TTL and negative caching.

 The fix is almost always at the zone: add or correct the record.
 There is nothing wrong with DNS infrastructure when NXDOMAIN appears — the system is working as designed.